STEP at Lane for SNAP Recipients

 Is STEP at Lane right for me?

-Are you interested in career and academic coaching to help you meet your goals?
+- Are you interested in career coaching to help you meet your educational and employment goals?

-*If you answered yes to all these questions STEP at Lane may be right for you.
+If you answered YES to the questions above, then STEP may be right for you!

 How do I enroll in STEP at Lane?

-- Participants who are determined eligible for STEP at Lane will schedule a time to meet with their assigned Career Coach to develop a career plan and complete a STEP application.
+- Participants who are determined eligible for STEP at Lane will schedule a time to meet with their assigned Coach to develop a college & career plan and complete STEP enrollment.

 Other STEP programs in Lane County

 STEP services are offered at many agencies across Lane County and Oregon to help guide and support eligible participants with training and employment goals.
 Program services and benefits differ from agency to agency.
 If STEP at Lane is not right for you but you still meet initial STEP eligibility you may wish to enroll in one of several other local agencies to help you reach you training and employment goals?
-Please see flier in English or in Spanish on other local Lane County STEP agencies.
+Please see the STEP flier in English or see the STEP flier in Spanish on other local Lane County STEP agencies.